aelassas/servy/README.md

 Servy lets you run any app as a native Windows service with full control over the working directory, startup type, process priority, logging, health checks, environment variables, dependencies, pre-launch and post-launch hooks, and parameters.
 It's designed to be a full-featured alternative to NSSM, WinSW, and FireDaemon Pro.

+Servy is officially signed with a trusted SignPath certificate.
+This ensures that all Servy executables and installers are verified and secure, giving you peace of mind when using the tool.

 Servy offers a desktop app, a CLI, and a PowerShell module that let you create, configure, and manage Windows services interactively or through scripts and CI/CD pipelines.
 It also includes a Manager app for easily monitoring and managing all installed services in real time.

 If you've ever struggled with the built-in `sc.exe` tool or found NSSM lacking in features or UI, Servy might be exactly what you need.
 It addresses those limitations, including the ability to set a custom working directory so apps behave exactly as if launched from a shortcut or command prompt.